-In contrast to this logic, the trial court in this case effectively absolved lenders of any such inquiry duty, placing the risk (and cost) of mistake solely on Citibank.
-This all but ensures that errors of this type are likely to persist uncorrected far longer than they need be.
+far longer than is necessary.
 Going forward, nothing about the opinion would change this outcome in future cases: the lenders would have no incentive to do anything other than stay quiet, cordoning away valuable information from other contract parties until it was too late to fix the error.
 This incentive is wholly inconsistent with the information allocation goals that animate efficient contract design.

-Collaborative / Rational Contracting
+b.
+Collaborative/Rational Contracting

-A second policy concern from the District Court's holding relates to the goal of encouraging collaborative contracting among parties in long-term relationships, well documented among contracts scholars.
-In many settings (this one included) contracts serve as critical governance institutions for long-term commercial relationships rather than one-off transactions.
-The design of such "relational contracts" necessarily must take into account the fact that the parties will develop a broad set of informal norms and understandings as their relationship plays out.103
+A second policy concern from the district court's holding relates to the goal of encouraging collaborative contracting among parties in long-term relationships, well documented among contracts scholars.
+In many settings (this one included), contracts serve as critical governance institutions for long-term commercial relationships rather than one-off transactions.
+The design of such "relational contracts" necessarily must take into account the fact that the parties will develop a broad set of informal norms and understandings as their relationship plays out.145

 These norms are critical in long-term, relational settings, since it is precisely such contexts where unexpected contingencies can (and invariably do) arise-including exigencies that cannot possibly be planned for ahead of time, or easily allocated ex ante.
 In value-creating contractual relationships, moreover, such exigencies require collaboration and cooperation by all sides to resolve.
 Concrete contract terms (and default rules for interpretation) provide an important (albeit incomplete) backdrop for such collaborative interactions.
 Perhaps consequently, a robust contract theory literature posits that any sensible contract design in such contingencies must intertwine (or "braid") both the formal mechanisms of enforcement and more informal norms of collaborative dispute resolution to account for unexpected contingencies and uncertainty.
-104 Arising from this literature is a consensus that, as a general matter, one should take care to avoid default legal enforcement rules that unduly dampen, discourage, or otherwise "crowd out" the possibilities for collaborative cooperation among contractual parties.
-105
+Arising from this literature is a consensus that,

-103 See, e.g., Stewart Macaulay, Non-Contractual Relations in Business: A Preliminary Study, 28 Am.
+^{145.} See, e.g., Stewart Macaulay, Non-Contractual Relations in Business: A Preliminary Study, 28 Am.
 Soc.
-Rev. 55 (1963); Ian R. Macneil, The Many Futures of Contract, 47 S. Cal.
+Rev. 55 (1963); Ian R. MacNeil, The Many Futures of Contracts, 47 S. Cal.
 L. Rev. 691 (1974).